 I am having trouble with the Online Application.
 Where can I go for assistance?

 The Summer Humanities Institute administrative team is happy to assist you.
 Send an email to email@example.com or call 1-650-721-9325.

 I submitted my Online Application and paid my application fee, but my Student Page still says that my application is incomplete.
 Why?

 A complete application consists of a submitted Online Application, a Teacher Recommendation, and receipt of payment for the application fee, if any.
 If your application is incomplete, it is possible that your teacher hasn't yet submitted a recommendation on your behalf.
 Contact your teacher or check your account page to manage your recommendations.

 I applied to the Summer Humanities Institute last year.
 When I open my application for this year, it is already populated with some information from last year.
 What do I do?

 This is an intentional feature of the Online Application system meant to streamline the submission process for returning applicants and those applying to more than one Stanford Pre-Collegiate program.
 Simply replace your uploaded documents with more up-to-date information, and update your responses to the application questions to reflect your current grade level and course preferences.
 You must add new requests for recommendations as these don't carry over from year to year.

 How do I change or delete a recommender?

 - To Change a Recommender’s Information: You can edit your recommender information or send a reminder email to your recommender through the application system.
-Sign in to the system and click the “Action” button next to the recommender you wish to edit.
+Sign in to the system and click the “Edit” button next to the recommender you wish to edit.
 You can edit/change the recommender information as long as the recommender has not yet begun the recommendation process.
 You are able to send a reminder email to your recommender at any point in the recommendation process.

 How does my recommender get notified of my request?